Sonoran-Software/Sonoran-Store-Docs/radar/getting-started.md

 1. Inside the script package you just extracted will be two folders.
 Copy both to a folder in your server's resources folder called `[sonoranscripts]` note the `[]` in the name, without them it will not work.
 ![directory_example.png](/directory_example.png)
-2. In the `sonoran-radardisplay/config` folder there will be a file called `config.CHANGEME.lua` you should rename that to be `config.lua` and configure the settings inside as you would like them to be configured based on the configuration documentation below.
+2. In the `sonoran-radar/config` folder there will be a file called `config.CHANGEME.lua` you should rename that to be `config.lua` and configure the settings inside as you would like them to be configured based on the configuration documentation below.
 In that same folder will also be a file called `radars.CHANGEME.json` which you should rename to `radars.json` and use to manually place cameras based on the existing template, note you can also use the menu placement system in game.
 3. Finally, in your `server.cfg` add the following:

 ```
-ensure sonoran-radardisplay
+ensure sonoran-radar

-add_ace resource.sonoran-radardisplay command allow
+add_ace resource.sonoran-radar command allow
-add_ace resource.sonoran-radardisplay_helper command allow
+add_ace resource.sonoran-radar_helper command allow
 ```
 ## Configuring the Script
 Default config.lua: